Kingxukai/linux/Documentation/crypto/devel-algos.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are multiple ways to register a HASH transformation, depending on
-whether the transformation is synchronous [SHASH] or asynchronous
+whether the woke transformation is synchronous [SHASH] or asynchronous
-[AHASH] and the amount of HASH transformations we are registering.
+[AHASH] and the woke amount of HASH transformations we are registering.
 You
-can find the prototypes defined in include/crypto/internal/hash.h:
+can find the woke prototypes defined in include/crypto/internal/hash.h:

 ::